The Telegraph Sports Book Awards 2020 Shortlist Announced

 This year’s General Outstanding Sports Writing award is arguably the strongest list compiled to date, with each book transcending sport; uncovering incredible, revealing and heart-breaking stories in equal measure.
 Rick Reilly uses the stories of Donald Trump’s golf partners to help explain the controversial President in Commander in Cheat.
 Olympic rower Annie Vernon’s Mind Games, an exploration of the psychology of elite sport, goes up against Mind Game, Michael Calvin & Thomas Bjorns’ investigation into the mind of the professional golfer.
 Donald McRae’s inspirational story In Sunshine or in Shadow assesses boxing’s role in healing the sectarian divide during the Troubles in Northern Ireland.
 Andy Woodward shares his harrowing story in Position of Trust, a trust shattered at the hands of convicted sex offender Barry Bennell, and Jonathan Rice tells the fascinating story behind a painting of Kent v Lancashire in 1906 with Stories of Cricket’s Finest Painting.

-The Biography shortlist covers a variety of sports, with Chaos is a Friend of Mine, Ewan MacKenna’s biography of the enigmatic Conor McGregor competing up against Mark Synnott’s account of Alex Honnold’s adventurous life, including his attempt at The Impossible Climb, a free solo ascent of El Capitan.
+The Biography shortlist covers a variety of sports, starting with Mark Synnott’s account of Alex Honnold’s adventurous life, including his attempt at The Impossible Climb, a free solo ascent of El Capitan.
 Unbreakable by Richard Askwith is a story of endurance and defiance, focusing on the inspirational life of a Czech countess and her perilous journey to taking part in a prestigious steeplechase.
 Lofty by Matt Clough assesses the career and influence of England footballing legend Nat Lofthouse, David Tossell reveals the trials and tribulations of another England football star in Natural, his biography of Jimmy Greaves, and Monarch of the Green, Stephen Proctor’s excellently researched history of golf’s first superstar, Young Tom Morris, concludes the shortlist.

 The Illustrated Sports Book of the Year features seven beautiful books ranging from motorsport to tennis, Tottenham Football Club to international Sailing.
 The list includes Yellow Jersey by Frédérique Galametz and Philippe Bouvet, More to Gain than Just the Game by Dave Courteen, Lap of Honour by Tim Hain, An A to Z of Football Collectibles by Carl Wilkes, A Life Behind the Lens by Richard Pelham, SailGP: Sailing Redefined by the team at SailGP, and last but not least Destination Tottenham collated by Tottenham Hotspur Football Club.